2006 Brasil Open

-The 2006 Brasil Open was an ATP Tour men's tennis tournament held in Costa do Sauipe resort, Mata de São João, Brazil and played on outdoor clay courts.
-It was the sixth edition of the tournament and was held from 20 to 27 February 2006.
-Nicolás Massú won the singles title.
+The 2006 Brasil Open was an ATP Tour men's tennis tournament played on outdoor clay courts in Costa do Sauípe resort, Mata de São João, Brazil that was part of the International Series of the 2006 ATP Tour.
+It was the sixth edition of the tournament and was held from 20 February until 27 February 2006.
+Sixth-seeded Nicolás Massú won the singles title.